Anomaly Metrics

 • To view data for a specific time frame, such as from February 1, 2022, at 1:15PM to February 7, 2022, at 1:14PM, click Custom.

-In the Filters pane, filter by Agent Tag, Source Type, Source and Host.
+In the Filters pane, filter by Agent Tag, Source Type, Source or Host.

-Above the Insights graph there are additional filters:
+In the Filter bar there are additional filters:

 • Group By: This option allows you to filter data based on data sources.
 The listed data sources are based on the selected tag and source type.

-• Previous Period: This option will display an icon (a triangle) in the graph to indicate if detection for the signal, finding, or event increased or decreased in the previous lookback period.
+• Previous Period: Displays a triangle in the chart to indicate if detection for the signal, finding, or event increased or decreased in the previous lookback period.

-• 7d Prior: This option will display an icon (an inverted triangle) in the graph to indicate if detection for the signal, finding, or event increased or decreased in the previous week.
+• 7d Prior: Displays an inverted triangle in the chart to indicate if detection for the signal, finding, or event increased or decreased in the previous week.

-• 24h Prior: This option will display an icon (a square) in the graph to indicate if detection for the signal, finding, or event increased or decreased in the previous day.
+• 24h Prior: Displays a square in the chart to indicate if detection for the signal, finding, or event increased or decreased in the previous day.

-The insights and anomalies graph can switch between a Timeline graph and a Bar graph.
+The Anomalies chart can switch between a Timeline chart and a Bar chart.
 It can also filter on Monitor Findings, Processor Signals, and Kubernetes Events:

 Bar Graph